Five-year plans of the Soviet Union: Background

 The NEP had been Lenin's response to a crisis.
 In 1920, industrial production had been 13% and agricultural production 20% of the 1913 figures.
 Between February 21 and March 17, 1921, the sailors in Kronstadt had mutinied.
 In addition, the Russian Civil War, which had been the main reason for the introduction of War Communism, had virtually been won; so controls could be relaxed.

 In the 1920s, there was a great debate between Bukharin, Tomsky and Rykov on the one hand, and Trotsky, Zinoviev and Kamenev on the other.
 The former group considered that the NEP provided sufficient state control of the economy and sufficiently rapid development, while the latter argued in favor of more rapid development and greater state control, taking the view, among other things, that profits should be shared among all people, and not just among a privileged few.
 In 1925, at the 14th Party Congress, Stalin, as he usually did in the early days, stayed in the background but sided with the Bukharin group.
 However, later, in 1927, he changed sides, supporting those in favor of a new course, with greater state control.

 Some scholars have argued that the programme of mass industrialization advocated by Leon Trotsky and the Left Opposition was co-opted to serve as the basis of Stalin's first five-year plan.
 Trotsky had delivered a joint report to the April Plenum of the Central Committee in 1926 which proposed a program for national industrialisation and the replacement of annual plans with five-year plans.
 His proposals were rejected by the Central Committee majority which was controlled by the troika and derided by Stalin at the time.
 According to historian Sheila Fitzpatrick, the scholarly consensus was that Stalin appropriated the position of the Left Opposition on such matters as industrialisation and collectivisation.
+Eventually a Stalin's version of the five-year plan was implemented in 1928 and took effect until 1932.

 Plans

 Statement from the Newspaper Pereslavl Week.
 The text reads:

-"Plan is law, fulfillment is duty, over-fulfillment is honor!".
-Here "duty" can also be interpreted as "obligation."
+"Plan is law, fulfillment is duty, over-fulfillment is honor!"

 Each five-year plan dealt with all aspects of development: capital goods (those used to produce other goods, like factories and machinery), consumer goods (e.g. chairs, carpets, and irons), agriculture, transportation, communications, health, education, and welfare.
 However, the emphasis varied from plan to plan, although generally, the emphasis was on power (electricity), capital goods, and agriculture.
 There were base and optimum targets.
 Efforts were made, especially in the third plan, to move industry eastward to make it safer from attack during World War II.
 Soviet planners declared a need for "constant struggle, struggle, and struggle" to achieve a Communist society.
 These five-year plans outlined programs for huge increases in the output of industrial goods.
 Stalin warned that without an end to economic backwardness "the advanced countries...will crush us."